 Faculty should not provide nor deny accommodations to a student for disability-related reasons without referring the student to the student development office.
-Students should make accommodation requests to the student development officer rather than making them directly to faculty members who are teaching their classes.
+Students should make accommodation requests to the dean of students rather than making them directly to faculty members who are teaching their classes.
 Applicants with disabilities may provide additional information that they wish to be considered as a part of their application.
 This information is voluntary, will be confidentially treated and used in connection with efforts to provide reasonable accommodation for individuals with disabilities that takes into consideration the resources available to St. John's College.

 Learning support services and reasonable accommodations are available to students covered under the Americans with Disabilities Act.
-For accommodation services, students with disabilities are required to identify themselves to the student development officer and provide documentation of the disability.
-In order to best meet learning needs, the student is encouraged to be proactive and meet with the student development officer before the beginning of classes or as soon as possible thereafter.
+For accommodation services, students with disabilities are required to identify themselves to the dean of students and provide documentation of the disability.
+In order to best meet learning needs, the student is encouraged to be proactive and meet with the dean of students before the beginning of classes or as soon as possible thereafter.